sergmoro1/yii2-feed/README.md

 Usage
 -----

-Needs to inherit FeedController and define two properties and two methods.
+Needs to inherit FeedController.
+Should be defined dataProvider() and chanel().
+There are ready to use views, but you can make your own.
+Copy views to default place and make changes.
-For example Rss
+For example for RSS:
 ```php
 namespace frontend\controllers;